kubecost/docs/api-request-right-sizing.md

 container's and its parent controller's (Deployment, CronJob, etc.) lifetime in `window`.
 We assume each container will run on the same node (and therefore have the same resource costs) it ran on historically; calculate the monthly rate for that container with the new, reduced resource requests;
-and then we scale that monthly rate by `container lifetime in window / controller lifetime in window`.
+and then we scale that monthly rate by `container lifetime in window/controller lifetime in window`.
 Using the controller's lifetime helps to avoid underestimating savings for recently-created controllers.
 If the container doesn't have a controller (e.g. it is in a raw Pod) then the `window` duration is substituted for the controller lifetime.

-This logic for estimation is making an assumption that the proportion of time that each container ran historically will be the same proportion of time it will run in the future projected month.
+This logic for estimation assumes that the proportion of time that each container ran historically will be the same proportion of time it will run in the future projected month.
 We think this is an effective and easy-to-understand methodology.